With the silly season now upon us, it’s a great time to think about reducing waste and leaving a lighter footprint on our planet.

 Instead of buying gifts for loved ones that may end up in landfill, opt for experiences instead.
-Tickets to the movies or a concert, a voucher for a favourite restaurant or spa treatment are all great options.
+Tickets to the movies or a concert, a voucher for a favorite restaurant or spa treatment are all great options.
 Or try consumables such as ethically sourced and produced chocolate and wine.
-See more eco-friendly gift ideas here.

 Take stock of what you currently have in your fridge, pantry and freezer before doing your Christmas shop.
 Use up anything that’s close to expiration, and give shelves a good wipe-down before restocking.
 If you over-cater during the festive season, make a plan for leftovers.
 Share with friends or neighbours, or place in containers and freeze.
 Be creative with your meals – leftover Christmas ham is perfect for sandwiches, making pasta carbonara, sliced and served cold with salads, or make a hearty soup and freeze for the cooler months.

 3 - Get creative with wrapping paper

 Single use wrapping paper is extremely wasteful.
 Save and reuse old paper, use children's drawings to wrap gifts in, or use a pretty scarf or festive tea towel.
 Old magazines and newspapers are also great for wrapping presents in.

 4 - Save on energy